learningtapestry/ocx2lms/docs/ocx_spec.md

   Special values:

   - `assignment`: the material is an assignment template.
-  - `individual-submission`: the assignment will be submitted by a single student.
-  - `shared-submission`: the assignment is worked on by the entire class.
   - `progressive`: the material is worked on throughout the class, and not as a one-off task.
   - `assessment`: the material is an assessment.
   - `link`: the material is a link to an external resource.

+- `ocx:collaborationType`

+  Describes how the material is collaborated on.

+  - `individual-submission`: the assignment will be submitted by a single student.
+  - `shared-submission`: the assignment is worked on by more than one student.

 - `url`